tsueri/hosttechAutoscale/README.md

 # hosttechAutoscale

-Use it to scale your virtual servers at [hosttech.cloud](https://hosttech.cloud)
+Scales your virtual servers at [hosttech.cloud](https://hosttech.cloud)

 The Script initialises itself and creates a configfile.
 Start with `./autoscale.sh`